daneenec/MCW-Enterprise-class-networking/Hands-on lab/Before the HOL - Enterprise-class networking.md

     ![In this screenshot, the 'Add subnet' blade of the Azure portal is depicted with the required information for the DataSubnet selected.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image33.png "Add subnet blade")

-10. When the subnet has completed its configuration your subnet deployment will look like the following screenshot.
+10. When the subnet has completed its configuration, your subnet deployment will look like the following screenshot.

      ![In this screenshot, the Azure portal Subnets blade of the WGVNet2 virtual network is depicted with the newly created subnets listed.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image158.png "Subnets blade")